Exceller/Severe_Wheater_Events_Project2/README.md

 ##### 1. Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?
 ##### 2.Across the United States, which types of events have the greatest economic consequences?

-Consider writing your report as if it were to be read by a government or municipal manager who might be responsible for preparing for severe weather events and will need to prioritize resources for different types of events.
-However, there is no need to make any specific recommendations in your report.
+The report is written to provide basis for decision to prioritize respurces for different types of events without making any specific recommendations.

-Requirements

-For this assignment you will need some specific tools •RStudio: You will need RStudio to publish your completed analysis document to RPubs.
-You can also use RStudio to edit/write your analysis.
-•knitr: You will need the knitr package in order to compile your R Markdown document and convert it to HTML